The queen has seen this before: The UK power handover

 Larry’s tenure in office began with former Prime Minister David Cameron, who tired of television crews spotting mice on the doorstep.
 Cameron and his family picked out Larry at a London animal shelter.

-The gleaming black door of Number 10 Downing Street offers the backdrop for Larry’s daily catwalk, but since appearing on the street he has also been photographed in less glamorous poses.
+The gleaming black door of No. 10 Downing Street offers the backdrop for Larry’s daily catwalk, but since appearing on the street he has also been photographed in less glamorous poses.
 He’s also known for catfights with Palmerston, the chief mouser at the nearby Foreign Office.

 Some in government just never get along.